omeka/omeka-s-enduser/docs/modules/extractmetadata.md

 ### Batch editing

 From the Items Browse screen, select the items you would like to batch edit.
-From the batch edit page, you can select any of the four action options from the "Extract metadata" dropdown menu.
-This will perform the action on all items selected for inclusion in the batch edit.
+From the batch edit page, select one of four action options from the "Extract metadata" dropdown menu.
+This performs the action on all items selected for inclusion in the batch edit.

 ![Batch edit view with Extract metadata dropdown open](../modules/modulesfiles/extractmetadata_batchedit.png)

 ## Extractors

 Extractors extract metadata from files.
 Note that extractors must be enabled on the module configuration page.
-This module comes with four extractors, but more can be added depending on your need.
-Your server may already have support for these utilities, but if you are having trouble, double-check to see if the dependency is installed.
+This module comes with four extractors, but you can add more depending on your need.
+Your server may already have support for these utilities.
+If you are having trouble, double-check to see if the dependency is installed.

 ### ExifTool